 Built-in push/pull server

-Supports both Mercurial and Git wire protocols.
-Powerful access management system lets you decide who has access to the repository, and what operations they’re entitled to do.
+Supports both Mercurial and Git wire protocols, accessible over HTTPS and SSH.
+A powerful access management system lets you decide who has access to the repository, and what operations they’re entitled to do.
 All requests are authenticated and logged, giving the administrator an ability to review users’ activity.

 Easy to integrate

 Kallithea supports LDAP, making it easy to use your existing authentication system.
-You can integrate your instance with an issue tracker of your choice using JSON-RPC API and extensions interface.
+You can integrate your instance with an issue tracker of your choice using the JSON-RPC API and the extensions interface.

 Fork the code with one click, develop it and submit it for review easily using a built-in pull requests system.
 Review the code, comment on and discuss changes.